senhorinfinito/atlas-ai/README.md

 ---
 # Index

-The **Index** operation allows you to create powerful, multi-modal indexes on your Lance datasets.
+The **Index** operation allows you to create powerful, multi-modal indexes on your sinked dataset.
 This enables fast and efficient search and retrieval, which is crucial for working with large-scale AI datasets.

 ## Features